 The current tailings emplacement area (U-Cut) has approval under the Abel Project Approval.
-At current production levels (i.e. with Abel in care and maintenance, and Tasman Extension not yet commenced) the current emplacement area is expected to be filled during 2019.
+At current production levels (i.e. with Abel in care and maintenance, and Tasman Extension not yet commenced) the current emplacement area is expected to reach allowable capacity during 2022.
 When tailings placement in the U-Cut tailings dam ceases a new tailings emplacement area will be established within the active mine void which would receive fine tailings throughout the remainder of the project.
-This future in pit tailings emplacement area is referred to as the S-Cut tailings facility (Plan 3C & 4).
+This future in pit tailings emplacement area is referred to as the S-Cut tailings facility (Plan 3A & 4A).